-Lenovo intelligent Computing Orchestration (LiCO) is a software solution that simplifies the management and use of distributed clusters for High Performance Computing (HPC) workloads and Artificial Intelligence (AI) model development.
+Lenovo Intelligent Computing Orchestration (LiCO) is a software solution that simplifies the use of clustered computing resources for Artificial Intelligence (AI) model development and training.

 This product guide provides essential presales information to understand LiCO and its key features, specifications and compatibility.
 This guide is intended for technical specialists, sales specialists, sales engineers, IT architects, and other IT professionals who want to learn more about LiCO and consider its use in HPC solutions.

-Lenovo intelligent Computing Orchestration (LiCO) is a software solution that simplifies the management and use of distributed clusters for High Performance Computing (HPC) workloads and Artificial Intelligence (AI) model development.
-LiCO leverages an open source cluster management software stack, consolidating the management, monitoring and scheduling functions into a single platform.
+Lenovo Intelligent Computing Orchestration (LiCO) is a software solution that simplifies the use of clustered computing resources for Artificial Intelligence (AI) model development and training.
+LiCO interfaces with an open source software orchestration stack, enabling the convergence of AI onto an HPC or Kubernetes-based cluster.

-The unified platform simplifies interaction with the underlying compute resources, enabling customers to take advantage of popular open source cluster tools while reducing the effort and complexity of using it for both HPC and AI.
+The unified platform simplifies interaction with the underlying compute resources, enabling customers to take advantage of popular open source cluster tools while reducing the effort and complexity of using it for AI.

 Did You Know?

-LiCO enables a single cluster to be used for both HPC and AI workloads simultaneously, with multiple users accessing the cluster at the same time.
-Running more workloads can increase utilization of cluster resources, driving more value from the environment.
+LiCO enables a single cluster to be used for multiple AI workloads simultaneously, with multiple users accessing the available cluster resources at the same time.
+Running more workloads can increase utilization of cluster resources, driving more user productivity and value from the environment.

 The following table lists the ordering information for LiCO.